covid19datahub/R/README.md

 ### Apple Mobility Reports

-Mobility data by [Apple Mobility Reports](https://covid19.apple.com/mobility) can be downloaded via the argument `amr`.
+Mobility data by [Apple Mobility Reports](https://covid19.apple.com/mobility) can be added via the argument `amr`.
 This is the link to the Apple "All CSV data" file.
 This link is changing constantly.
 Consider downloading the data file from the website first, and then set `amr="path/to/file.csv"`.

 ```R
 x <- covid19(amr = "path/to/file.csv")